testsigmahq/testsigma-docs/src/pages/docs/test-management/test-plans/manage-test-suites.md

 ---
 title: "Add, Edit, Delete Test Suites in Test Plans"
-metadesc: "How to add, edit and delete test suites in a test plan in Testsigma. "
+meta_desc: "How to add, edit and delete test suites in a test plan in Testsigma. "
 order: 8.23
 page_id: "Add, Edit, Delete Test Suites in Test Plans"
 warning: false